radshag/PhoneGap-Geofencing/legacy/README.md

 PhoneGap-Geofencing
 ===================

-Geofencing And Significant Location Change Monitoring Plugin For PhoneGap. iOS Support Only For Now!!!
+Geofencing And Significant Location Change Monitoring Plugin For PhoneGap.

 This Phonegap Plugin has been developed by Dov Goldberg of Ogonium.
 Feel free to use the code in any projects according the the license at the bottom of this readme.